by Chris MzN

 .
 The EU has committed to using more PbR contracts, along with an increasing number of institutional donors in Germany, France, Denmark, Norway and Italy

 .
 In a world where there are no longer certainties in donor or public funding streams, commercial contracting is too big an opportunity to miss out on.

 2. How do we manage the funding process?

 So how do we do it?
 First of all, it is key to realise that commercial funding is a mind shift from traditional funding: Commercial contracts do not fund programmes, instead they buy programmatic services.
-Many non-profits are used to grant management, their organisational DNA, their systems and processes are all geared towards this mode of delivery.
+Many non-profits are used to grant management, their organisational DNA; their systems and their processes are all geared towards this mode of delivery.